avkonst/hookstate/docs/index/docs/04-nested-state.md

 const state = useState<{ a: number, b?: number }>({ a: 1 }) // notice b property is optional
 ```

-The recommended methods to add new nested property are the following:
+The recommended methods to add a new nested property are the following:
 ```tsx
 state.b.set(2)
 // or